chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - **Mix-ins**:

+  - Is a way to share common behaviors between classes.
   - Mix-ins are useful for organizing similar methods that may be relevant to multiple classes.
   - It's the only real workaround for the lack of multiple inheritance short of duplication.
   - Addresses the limitation that objects can only have one prototype object